ML4MX/blogpost-submission/README.md

 ### References

-This repository is inspired by [ReScience-submission](https://github.com/ReScience/ReScience-submission).
+This repository is based on [ReScience-submission](https://github.com/ReScience/ReScience-submission).